 Since we are always upgrading, especially in technologies, formats like NTSC are becoming outdated.
 Yes, it is still used but not as popular as other formats.

-You have learned about PAL vs. NTSC by reading the article.
+You have learned about NTSC vs. PAL by reading the article.
 Also, you can discover more about their differences, which can help identify their capabilities.
-Aside from that, the post introduced DVD Creator to help you change your NTSC to PAL and vice versa.
+Aside from that, the post introduced Blu-ray Master Free Blu-ray Player to watch both NTSC and PAL DVDs.
 So, what are you waiting for?
 Access the program and have a better experience.